Ensure Your Website Is GDPR Compliant

-If your website has an enquiry form for people to send you messages, it is advisable to ensure the following are adhered to:
+So if your website has an inquiry form for people to send you messages, it is advisable to ensure the following are adhered to:

-- Whenever any data is sent to you by email, your email service provider must follow to GDPR rules, and that the email has to be stored and sent according to GDPR secure ways.
-Many email service providers are there over the internet like Google mail and Outlook 365 are updating their terms of service according to GDPR.
-It is worthy to check their policies to be certain your email provider complies.
+Whenever any data is sent to you by email, your email service provider must follow GDPR rules, and the email has to be stored and sent according to GDPR Compliant secure ways.
+Many email service providers are there over the internet like Google mail and Outlook 365 are updating their terms of service according to GDPR Compliant.
+It is worth checking their policies to be certain your email provider complies.
 Emails are the most common places where private data gets abused and misused or lost.

-- Do you print out the email with the enquiry details on it?
+So Do you print out the email with the inquiry details on it?
 If your company undertakes this, it can be another data risk.
-Ensure you have got a shredding process in place to safeguard emails with user’s private details and preventing them from just going into the bin!
+Ensure you have got a shredding process in place to safeguard emails with users’ private details and prevent them from just going into the bin!

-- The enquiry is explicit to that instance.
+The inquiry is explicit in that instance.
 You can’t add the user’s details to your marketing database unless they have fully agreed to it by using a separate tick box.